dondenoncourt/too_many_monitors/article.markdown

 ### Browser

 For my browser, I use the Chrome pin feature and put my common use tabs to the left: email, corporate docs (Confluence), project management (JIRA), and calendar.
 I use tabs for stuff.
 Here’s my rule for tabs: If I can’t read the titles, I have too many tabs open and need to close some.
 If you have a bunch of really, really important tabs you think you need open, I say book mark it.
 I use the bookmarks bar for heavily used links and I abbreviate or completely remove the textual title.
-And then I make good use of nested bookmark folders (as I covered in https://www.infoq.com/articles/relearning-learn/).
+And then I make good use of nested bookmark folders (as I covered in [Relearing  to Learn](https://www.infoq.com/articles/relearning-learn/) ).
 Sometimes, every so often, I’ll pull a tab into its own browser window -- so I can compare it with another -- but I put it back as a tab when done.

 ### Bash